Consultations: December 2025

 Ravenscraig Access Infrastructure South

 Another month, another City Deal-funded consultation in North Lanarkshire.
 This time it’s Ravenscraig Access Infrastructure South (RAIS), which includes the underbridge at the West Coast Mainline.
 It’s part of a wider Pan Lanarkshire dual carriageway between the M74 and M80.
-Previous plans were for a colossal 100m wide roundabout in the middle of Motherwell.
-NLC say: “The overall footprint of the roundabout has been reduced significantly” – it’s now about 90m wide.
+Previous plans were for a huge 100m wide roundabout in the middle of Motherwell.
+NLC say: “The overall footprint of the roundabout has been reduced significantly” – it’s now 80–90m wide.
 There are still up to five lanes on each arm.
 It’s also lost a direct crossing at the eastern end of Airbles Rd (now split into three stages at Manse Rd).
 There are some widened pavements but the route into Ravenscraig is broken up by slip roads (and the dual carriageway severs Orbiston St).
-Phase 2 is at the western end of Airbles Rd, adding an extra lane towards the entrance to Strathclyde Park.
+Phase 2 is at the western end of Airbles Rd, adding an extra lane heading towards the junction at Strathclyde Park.
 Again, there are wider pavements.
 However, the distance between each phase is around 1.25km so there’s no continuous route.
 The consultation also covers suggested artwork based on the iconic cooling towers of the former Ravenscraig steelworks.
 A rusty version on a roundabout will not have the same impact but is at least a nod to history.

 Links: Ravenscraig Access Infrastructure South webpage, RAIS Storymap and RAIS feedback survey (saying ‘Yes’ to changes gives you a text box with 1,000 character limit).